ChristianDeoManlangit/Electrostatics-Physics-Website/README.md

 ## 📝 Notes

 - 🔄 Some redirect buttons may become non-functional due to Framer’s state-resetting behavior on exported HTML.
 These will be fixed as encountered.
-- ⚠️ Mobile optimization and transitions are a **work in progress** and will receive updates soon.

 ---